tc39/notes/es9/2018-05/may-23.md

 MBS: The instantiate subphase, are you imaging this will help with interop with commonjs too?

 LCK: That came up in the discussions, I don't think it will.
-But we should discuss offline if it could…
+But we should discuss offline if it could...

 MBS: Named exports for common is something that's on the table, I'm still on the fence about supporting everything in ESM.